unravelin/ravelinjs/README.md

 ## Upgrading

 Note that the format of the deviceId was changed in v1 to include a "rjs-" prefix.
-If you have any validations or parsing that depend on a particular format of deviceId, please remove this logic and instead treat the deviceId as an opaque string.
+If you do any validation or parsing that checks for a particular format of the deviceId, please remove this logic and instead treat the deviceId as an opaque string.

 ### Upgrading to ravelinjs v1 from ravelinjs v0